teemtee/fmf/docs/contribute.rst

 We respect the `PEP8`__ Style Guide for Python Code.
 Here's a couple of recommendations to keep on mind when writing code:

+* Maximum line length is 99 for code and 72 for documentation.
 * Comments should be complete sentences.
 * The first word should be capitalized (unless identifier).
 * When using hanging indent, the first line should be empty.